|

 However, arriving in London at seven in the morning was not the one.
 It would have been much better, cheaper and quicker to get the LNER for the return journey.

-So, book it if you’re interested in the experience of sleeper train travel from England to Scotland.
+So, click to book it here if you’re interested in the experience of sleeper train travel from England to Scotland.

 Book another train if you just want to get from A to B as quickly and cheaply as possible.